skyformat99/Hermes/DESIGN.md

 }

 ```
-I hope these examples will help.
+I hope this design overview will help.
 Take a look to the protobuf tests, it may be usefull
 [`protobuf test`](https://github.com/TommyStarK/Hermes/blob/master/tests/protobuff.cpp).